 The Ovulation Double Check® test is an FDA compliant and patent-pending in vitro diagnostic device that measures the presence of the Progesterone metabolites in urine.

 Progesterone is very low in the female body the first half of the menstrual cycle.
-When the ovary releases an egg, ovulation occurs and the ovary starts to produce Progesterone at a significantly highly concentration.
+When the ovary releases an egg, ovulation occurs and the ovary starts to produce Progesterone at a significantly high concentration.
 Therefore, Ovulation Double Check® tests should be taken after you believe ovulation has occurred to “Double Check” if ovulation has occurred.

 The Ovulation Double Check® test is performed exactly like a pregnancy or ovulation predictor test.
 Collect urine in a cup, dip the test strip, wait 5 minutes, then read your results.
 Fast, simple, and more cost effective than blood draws.

 Ovulation Double Check® Test use with other Ovulation Tracking Tools